 D & T

-In Design and Technology pupils learn to develop, plan and communicate ideas.
+In Design and Technology pupils are taught to develop, plan and communicate ideas.
 They work with a range of tools and materials to make quality products, making creative and informed choices along the way.
-Children discuss, evaluate and amend the processes and products in the light of their market research.
-Giving and receiving constructive advice is a crucial part of the process .
-Mistakes are an integral part of Design and Technology.
-How else would we know how to develop and improve a product?
-Resilience and perseverance, above all, are skills that can be gained through D&T.
+Children are encouraged to discuss, evaluate and amend the processes and products, giving and receiving constructive advice.
+Mistakes are an integral part of Design and Technology because how else would we know how to develop and improve a product?
+Resilience and perseverance, above all else, are skills that can be gained through D&T.

-In the Early Years, D & T is an important part of the school day, with regular provision for model making and building.
-Children are constantly encouraged to talk about their choices and to evaluate and make changes accordingly, be it while making a box model, construction or building with blocks in the outside area.
+In Foundation Stage D & T is an important part of the school day, with regular provision for model making and building.

-As children move through the Infants and Juniors, lessons focus on 4 key areas:
+In Key Stages 1 Design and Technology lessons focus on 4 key areas: